Self-contained two-layer shallow water theory of strong internal bores: Summary and Conclusion

-Dimensional as well as physical considerations suggest that if $\alpha$ is constant, as it is required by the equivalence of momentum and circulation conservation laws for smooth waves, it can depend only on the ratio of densities, which is the sole dimensionless parameter in this problem.
-For nearly equal densities, both fluid layers are expected to affect the pressure at the interface with approximately equal weight coefficients which corresponds to $\alpha\approx0.$ The front propagation velocities resulting from the Rankine-Hugoniot jump conditions for the mass and momentum equations with $\alpha=0$ were compared with the predictions of a number of previous models as well as with numerical and experimental results.
-A good agreement was found with the existing experimental and numerical results including slightly non-Boussinesq cases.
-The propagation velocities resulting from the shallow-water model with $\alpha=0$ appear generally closer to numerical results than the those predicted by the previous models.
-Note that a mathematically equivalent result is produced by the so-called vortex-sheet model of \citet{Ungarish2018} using the head loss ratio $\lambda=-1$ which is an essentially phenomenological parameter.
-This is discussed in more detail below.
+The jump propagation velocity (\ref{eq:xid}) which results from the Rankine-Hugoniot jump conditions (\ref{eq:jmp1}, \ref{eq:jmp2}) for the mass conservation equation (\ref{eq:vlm}) and the momentum equation (\ref{eq:gen}) with $\alpha=0$ was compared with the predictions of a number of previous models as well as with the numerical and experimental results.
+A good agreement was found with the available data including those for moderately non-Boussinesq fluids.
+The propagation velocities resulting from the SW model with $\alpha=0$ appear generally closer to the numerical results than the those predicted by the previous models.
+We note that a mathematically equivalent result is produced by the so-called vortex-sheet model of \citet{Ungarish2018} using the head loss ratio $\lambda=-1.$ However, negative head loss ratios are not compatible with the basic control volume assumptions.
+This is discussed in more detail below as well as in the Appendix.

-A remarkably better agreement with high-accuracy numerical results for both gravity currents and strong bores is produced by $\alpha=\alpha_{c}=\sqrt{5}-2,$ where $\alpha_{c}$ is an exceptional value at which the gravity current speed becomes a monotonically increasing function of its depth.
-This value defines the largest front height a stable gravity current can have.
-It can be selected dynamically by unstable gravity currents of larger initial depth collapsing to the maximal possible front height.
+A particularly good agreement with high-accuracy numerical results for both gravity currents and bores is produced by $\alpha_{c}=\sqrt{5}-2.$ At this exceptional value, the gravity current speed becomes a monotonically increasing function of its depth.
+At all other $\alpha,$ the gravity current speed attains a maximum at certain critical depth which depends on $\alpha.$ Simple physical considerations suggest that gravity currents of supercritical depth are unstable.
+The largest front height that a stable gravity current can have is attained at $\alpha_{c}$.
+We hypothesize that this value may be selected dynamically when an unstable gravity current collapses from a supercritical height to the largest possible stable height.
+Alternatively, the instability may cause the front height to increase producing an elevated gravity current head which may rise up to the channel mid-height as it is shown by the exact analytical solution as well as observed in 2D numerical simulation of the partial lock exchange problem \citep{Politis2020,Khodkar2017}.

+We also showed that the classical front condition for gravity currents obtained by \citet{Benjamin1968} as well as its generalization to internal bores by \citet[(KRS)][]{Klemp1997} are reproduced by the SW momentum equation with $\alpha=-1.$ This value describes the interfacial pressure gradient which is determined entirely by the bottom layer.
+Similarly, the alternative front condition proposed earlier by \citet{Wood1984}, which is known to yield a generally poorer agreement with experimental results than the KRS model and to break down for shallow gravity currents, is reproduced by the SW model with $\alpha=1.$ This value describes the interfacial pressure gradient determined solely by the top layer.